-Another measure is the World Bank's Liner Shipping Connectivity Index (LSCI) which aims at capturing a country's level of integration into the existing liner shipping network.
-As can be seen in Table 4, the 2016 LSCI scores show that Malaysia (106.8), UAE (70.6), Morocco (64.7), and Egypt (62.5) are well connected to the global shipping network whereas Albania (3.9), Brunei (4), Guinea Bissau (4.5), and Guyana (4.9) are least connected.
+Another measure is the World Bank's Liner Shipping Connectivity Index (LSCI), which aims at capturing a country's level of integration into the existing liner-shipping network.
+As can be seen in Table 4, the 2018 LSCI scores show that Malaysia (98.08), UAE (73.65), Morocco (67.03), and Egypt (54.62) are well connected to the global shipping network whereas Maldives (3.74), Comoros (5.26), and Tunisia (6.56) are least connected.

-One implication of Table 4 is that the best performing countries have large transhipment ports (e.g. Malaysia, Morocco, and Egypt) and gateway ports (e.g. Malaysia, Saudi Arabia, and Turkey).
+One implication of Table 4 is that the best performing countries have large transshipment ports (e.g. Malaysia, Morocco, and Egypt) and gateway ports (e.g. Malaysia, Saudi Arabia, and Turkey).
 Secondly, the least performing countries are either not located on the main liner shipping services or lack the physical and operational capacity to serve large container ships (COMCEC, 2015).